Hadam92/AIRLINE-FARE-PREDICTION/README.md

 Three different statistical learning techniques was used to fit the model.Of the methods,random forest out preform the rest, followed by ridge regression and finally linear regression.
 After cross validation using random grid search to find the best parameters for our random forest model.
 It came out that our model was able to explain 96.5% of out test data.
 In addition,the important features that affect our model the most are:
+1.Total number of stops during the flight.
+2.Duration .
+3.Date(Day of the month).
+4.Airline .